rock1984/token-uuid-generator/README.md

-# Token Generator
+# Token UUID Generator

-Token Generator using universally unique identifier (UUID) to generate tokens like:
+Token UUID Generator using universally unique identifier (UUID) to generate tokens like:
 * 94Y-AW2-B2U
 * 7XZ-C38-A5A
 * QGQ-62P-557